 As a general rule, I prefer not to comment on products I have not formulated or comment on other companies.

-I found your post on quackwatch very interesting.
+I found your post very interesting.
 I also find the same kind of bias in Dr. Dean Edell.
 The hard fact is that Dr. Barrett's entire industry has thrived on the use of psychotropic drugs so its no surprise he has little critizm for big pharma, they have, after all, been his life's blood.
 I grew up a Seventh-Day-Adventist, I no longer practice that, but I know that they have been amazing combining sound nutrition and the use of herbs and supplements with state of the art western medical techniques.

 Do You have experience with MMS drops and also Hulda Clark

 Zappers for treating micro-organisms in the body - like Protozoa, Nematodes,

 Larvae, Parasites, worms, lymes.
 What do you do for these?

 I am not familiar with MMS drops.
 As to the zapper, I think the promises and claims are far ahead of any clinical studies or proof and this smells like a scam to me.
 I try to keep an open mind, but sometimes claims of cures are made that stretch the imagination.